Although

 DO NOT:

-put disc face down except in case or DVD player;
+- Put the disc face down except when in a case

 SAFETY: